1.1 In these conditions:

 • References to “you”, “your”, “yours” means the account holder(s) and/or the authorised signatories, personal or other legal representatives.

-• References to “Manchester Building Society Group” means Manchester Building Society, MBS (Mortgages) Limited, and MBS (Property) Limited, and any other companies owned and controlled by Manchester Building Society from time to time.
+• References to “Manchester Building Society Group” means Manchester Building Society, MBS (Mortgages) Limited and any other companies owned and controlled by Manchester Building Society from time to time.

 • References to “easy access” account mean an account where withdrawals may be made without notice or penalty.